zhelyazik/RepData_PeerAssessment1/PA1_template.md

 activity.complete$steps[na.steps] <- meanStepsPerInterval$steps[
   match(activity.complete$interval[na.steps],meanStepsPerInterval$interval)]
 ```
-Histogram of the total number of steps taken each day
+Histogram of the total number of steps taken each day:

 ```r
 # histogram of the total number of steps taken each day